Bonds are rapidly taking over the global investment space, as more investors find unlimited investment options in the bonds market.

 - Long-term bonds.
 These are bonds with a maturity term of over 10 years.

-Bond trading is a method of gaining profits by leveraging the fluctuation in the value of various types of bonds.
+Bond trading is a method of gaining profits by leveraging the value of various bonds’ value.
 For most investors, bond trading is a crucial element of their diversified trading portfolio, in addition to cash and stocks.
 Trading bonds is done in two ways;

 1. Exchange Trading